bugladen/NadekoBot/commandlist.md

 `.iam`  |  Adds a role to you that you choose.
 Role must be on a list of self-assignable roles. |  .iam Gamer `.iamn`, `.iamnot`  |  Removes a role to you that you choose.
 Role must be on a list of self-assignable roles. |  .iamn Gamer `.remind`  |  Sends a message to you or a channel after certain amount of time.
 First argument is me/here/'channelname'.
 Second argument is time in a descending order (mo>w>d>h>m) example: 1w5d3h10m.
 Third argument is a (multiword)message.  |  `.remind me 1d5h Do something` or `.remind #general Start now!`
+`.remindmsg`  |  Sets message for when the remind is triggered.
+Available placeholders are %user% - user who ran the command, %message% - Message specified in the remind, %target% - target channel of the remind. **Owner only!**
 `.sinfo`, `.serverinfo`  |  Shows info about the server the bot is on.
 If no channel is supplied, it defaults to current one. | .sinfo Some Server
 `.cinfo`, `.channelinfo`  |  Shows info about the channel.
 If no channel is supplied, it defaults to current one. | .cinfo #some-channel
 `.uinfo`, `.userinfo`  |  Shows info about the user.
 If no user is supplied, it defaults a user running the command. | .uinfo @SomeUser
-`.addcustomreaction`, `.acr`  |  Add a custom reaction. **Owner Only!** |  .acr "hello" I love saying hello to %user% `.listcustomreactions`, `.lcr`  |  Lists all current custom reactions (paginated with 5 commands per page). | .lcr 1 `.deletecustomreaction`, `.dcr`  |  Deletes a custome reaction with given name (and index) `.restart`  |  Restarts the bot.
+`.addcustomreaction`, `.acr`  |  Add a custom reaction. **Owner Only!** |  .acr "hello" I love saying hello to %user% `.listcustomreactions`, `.lcr`  |  Lists all current custom reactions (paginated with 5 commands per page). | .lcr 1 `.deletecustomreaction`, `.dcr`  |  Deletes a custome reaction with given name (and index) `.aar`, `.autoassignrole`  |  Automaticaly assigns a specified role to every user who joins the server.
+Type `.aar` to disable, `.aar Role Name` to enable
+`.restart`  |  Restarts the bot.
 Might not work.
-`.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.rar`, `.removeallroles`  |  Removes all roles from a mentioned user. |  .rar @User `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  `.r Awesome Role` `.rolecolor`, `.rc`  |  Set a role's color to the hex or 0-255 rgb color value provided. |  `.color Admin 255 200 100` or `.color Admin ffba55`
+`.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.renr`, `.renamerole`  |  Renames a role.
+Role you are renaming must be lower than bot's highest role. |  `.renr "First role" SecondRole`
+`.rar`, `.removeallroles`  |  Removes all roles from a mentioned user. |  .rar @User `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  `.r Awesome Role` `.rolecolor`, `.rc`  |  Set a role's color to the hex or 0-255 rgb color value provided. |  `.color Admin 255 200 100` or `.color Admin ffba55`